captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-No. From the beginning I knew that some men in this city loathed this edict, formed cabals, whispered together, conspired against me.
+No. From the beginning I knew that men in this city loathed this edict, formed cabals, whispered together, conspired against me.

 ---